The AHRA has a wide variety of trails for every outdoor enthusiast, from the hiker to the mountain biker and OHV rider.

 - McIntyre Hills Wilderness Study Area (WSA) can be accessed from the Five Points Campground.
 A trail begins between campsites #4 and #5, but much of the McIntyre Hills WSA is comprised of undesignated, or social, trails.
 A trail map on the entrance station shows the trail's alignment.

 There are many trails for off-highway vehicle riding in the AHRA.
-These include the Four Mile and Texas Creek areas.
-View additional US Forest Service trails also.
+These include the Four Mile and Texas Creek areas and Big Bend Track.
+Additional US Forest Service trails are also found nearby.

 Other Public Lands Trails

-If hiking is part of your vacation plan, AHRA can direct you to trails originating from our sites or can even give you information on climbing a "fourteener", a mountain that is 14,000 or more feet high.
+If hiking is part of your vacation plan, AHRA can direct you to trails originating from our sites or can even give you information on climbing a "fourteener," a mountain that is 14,000 or more feet high.
 There are also many popular hikes in the surrounding San Isabel National Forest.
-For more information, also see Central Colorado Hiking and Backpacking Information, and the Pike/San Isabel National Forest Recreation page.
+For more information, see Central Colorado Hiking and Backpacking Information and the Pike/San Isabel National Forest Recreation page.